Wild Guide To Mushrooms

 How to use Chaga

-You can also take whole chaga and make chaga tea out of it, similar to making a bone broth.
+You can also make a kind of chaga tea, similar to making a bone broth.
 The only problem with this method is the density of the extracted nutrients are not usually abundant enough to provide any significant metabolic benefit.

 With this powder, you can make a hot cocoa-like beverage or—the best way, methinks—you can add it to your coffee, smoothies and shakes.